34. Signs for All to See

 Antarctic glaciers are melting from below

 Previous studies of glacier melt were made from satellite data which showed just the upper surfaces of the ice.
 This was only part of the story.
 A team of scientists from the University of Leeds has created an underwater map of Antarctica and found that the glaciers are also melting from below.
 They found that climate change has increased the rate of melting and that the Antarctic will overtake Greenland as a source of sea level rise.
-Recently a report from UK and American scientists found that the rate of melting has increased threefold in the last five years and ice is vanishing faster than at any time in
+Recently a report from UK and American scientists found that the rate of melting has increased threefold in the last five years and ice is vanishing faster than at any time in history.

 The Gulf Stream current is at its weakest in 1,600 years.